jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 #### Ranking Potential Spellings

-Ranking values are in the range `0.0...1.0`, and both `Node` and `Edge` objects may be ranked.
+Ranking values are `Float` values in the range `0.0...1.0`, and both `Node` and `Edge` objects may be ranked.

 In cases where at least one `Pitch` value in the given `PitchSet` is objectively spellable, a conclusive set of `PitchSpelling` values can be determined by examining the `rank` value of each `Node`.

 When no conclusive spelling can be found for a given `PitchSet` (i.e., when no `Pitch` values therein are objectively spellable), the `rank` value of `Edge` values can be used to enforce a decision.

 #### Comparison Stages